larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ---
 A character whose body has been dismembered while **Bleeding Out  or Dead** may still be healed or revived.
 The part of the character that can be so affected is represented by and located wherever the player of that character is.
 The spirit-containing body of a character may be carried by another character, however, the person carrying the body may not run or move faster than the player of the character being carried.

 Dismembering a character for the purpose of attempting to use a smaller body part to heal, revive, or even hide the character is not any different than if the character were not dismembered.
 If a character is **Bleeding Out **or** Dead **and someone wishes to bring that character to a healer, or move the body away from where it fell, they may role-play carrying the body by picking it up on a three count _(ex: “One I pick you up… Two I pick you up… Three I pick you up…”)_ and carrying it elsewhere.
-The carrying player may not run, and both players must roleplay maintaining contact and remain within arm’s reach of each other.
+The carrying player may not run, and both players must roleplay maintaining contact and remain within arm's reach of each other.
 If any effect would forcibly move the carrier away at a pace faster than a walk, or would otherwise render them unable to hold game items in their hands, the character must drop the body on a One Count _(ex: “One I drop you”)_ and may only resume carrying them on a new three count.

 # Resting